MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/contracts-key-concepts-sales.md

 ## Billing Method

 There are typically two types of contracting models for projects, fixed fee and consumption-based.
-This models are represented in Project Operations as billing methods with two possible values:
+These models are represented in Project Operations as billing methods with two possible values:

 - Time and Material: A consumption-based contracting model where each incurred cost is backed by corresponding revenue.
 As you estimate or incur more costs, the corresponding estimated and actual sales also increase.
-Specify not-to-exceed limits on contract lines that have this billing method which caps off the actual revenue.
+Specify not-to-exceed limits on contract lines that have this billing method that caps off the actual revenue.
 Estimated revenue isn't impacted by not-to-exceed limits.
-- Fixed Price: This is a fixed fee contracting model that indicates the sales values will be independent of the costs incurred.
+- Fixed Price: A fixed fee contracting model that indicates the sales values will be independent of the costs incurred.
 The sales value is fixed and doesn't change as you estimate or incur more costs.

 ## Project Price lists

-Project price lists are used to default prices, not cost rates, for time, expense, and other project related components.
+Project price lists are used to default prices, not cost rates, for time, expense, and other project-related components.
 There can be multiple prices lists.
 Each price list has its own date effectivity for each project contract.
 Overlapping date-effectivity on project price lists isn't supported in Project Operations.

 When a project contract is created by winning a project quote, project price lists are copied with the contract name and date included.
 Copying this information constitutes custom pricing for project components on this project contract.

 ## Product price lists

-Product price lists will used to default prices, not cost rates, for product-based lines on contract.
+Product price lists are used to default prices, not cost rates, for product-based lines on contract.
 There is only one product price list per contract.

 ## Transaction Classes